blueprismo/100-golang-exercices/intermediate_exercises/024/README.md

 It's like a street address, pointing to the location where data is stored in the computer's memory.
 Pointers are useful for indirect memory access and memory manipulation.

 The type `*T` is a pointer to a `T` value.
 Its zero value is `nil`.
-`var p *int`

 The `&` operator generates a pointer to its operand, in other words: To access the memory address of a variable you can prepend that variable with the `&` sign.
+See the following snippet as an example:

 ```go
 // declare a pointer "p" of type int